Mars, aptly nicknamed the Red Planet.

 - Gravity on Mars is around two fifths of that on Earth.

-- Clouds made from frozen CO2 form in the Martian sky.
-Haze and fog are also common.
+- Clouds made from frozen carbon dioxide form in the Martian sky, haze and fog are also common.

-- Dust storms on Mars can last for months and cover the entire planet.
+- Dust storms on Mars can last for months and can cover the entire planet.

 Image of the Martian surface captured by NASA's Pathfinder Lander.